Chart Color Schemes

 Employment performance in Maylands exceeds national averages across key labour market indicators

-Maylands has a highly educated workforce with essential services sectors well represented.
-The unemployment rate was 3.7% in the past year, with an estimated employment growth of 1.5%.
+Maylands has a highly educated workforce.
+The essential services sectors are well represented with an unemployment rate of 3.7%.
+Over the past year, there was an estimated employment growth of 1.5%, according to AreaSearch's aggregation of statistical area data.

 Frequently Asked Questions - Employment